Crypto comes to Washington. Will the millions buy influence?

 - Erin HouchinAmerican politician

-WASHINGTON (AP) — Erin Houchin braced for the worst when a mysterious, well-financed group started buying television ads last month in her highly competitive southern Indiana congressional race.
+WASHINGTON (AP) — Erin Houchin braced for the worst when a mysterious group started buying television ads last month in her highly competitive southern Indiana congressional race.

 Houchin assumed she would face a negative blitz, like the one that crushed her in 2016 when she ran for the same seat.
 But, in fact, the opposite happened.

-American Dream Federal Action, a super PAC financed by a cryptocurrency CEO, saturated the district with ads promoting Houchin as a “Trump Tough” conservative who would “stop the socialists in Washington.”
-That push helped secure her win last week in a Republican primary.
+American Dream Federal Action, a super political action committee financed by a cryptocurrency CEO, saturated the district with ads promoting Houchin as a “Trump Tough” conservative who would “stop the socialists in Washington.”
+That push helped secure her victory last week in a Republican primary.

-The impact of the unsolicited help shows how cryptocurrency tycoons are emerging as new power players in American politics.
-They are pouring millions of dollars into primary elections as they try to gain influence over members of Congress, Republican and Democrat, who will write laws governing their industry, as well as other government officials who are crafting regulations.
+The impact of the unsolicited helps shows how cryptocurrency tycoons are emerging as the new political power players.
+They are pouring millions of dollars into primary elections as they try to gain influence over members of Congress and other government officials who are crafting regulations.

-This year, for the first time, industry executives have flooded money into federal races, spending $20 million so far, according to records and interviews.
+This year, for the first time, industry executives have spent nearly $20 million so far, according to records and interviews.

-It's a delicate but deliberate march by companies that by their very nature make money based in part on evading government attention.
+It’s a delicate but deliberate march by companies that make money based in part on evading government attention.

-In addition to campaign spending, more than $100 million has been spent lobbying around the issue since 2018 by crypto companies, as well as those who stand to lose if the industry goes mainstream, records show.
+More than $100 million also has been spent lobbying since 2018 by crypto companies, as well as those who potentially stand to lose if the industry goes mainstream, records show.

-Following a well-worn path, they have retained former high-ranking officials, like Max Baucus, a one-time Democratic senator from Montana who chaired the Finance Committee.

-The push comes as the Biden administration and Congress not only consider new regulations but also set funding levels for agencies that will oversee them.
+The push comes as the Biden administration and Congress consider new regulations and set funding levels for agencies that will oversee crypto.

-Treasury Secretary Janet Yellen said this week that financial regulators would soon release a report on the risks of cryptocurrency and other digital assets.

-“Certainly there are many risks associated with cryptocurrencies," she said during a hearing on financial stability Tuesday.

 “What do they want?
 They want no regulation, or they want to help write the regulation.
 What else is new?” asked Sen. Sherrod Brown, D-Ohio, an industry critic.